ustunb/risk-slim/README.md

 **THIS PACKAGE IS UNDER ACTIVE DEVELOPMENT.
 It will be finalized in March 2017.**

-risk-slim is a package to create optimized risk scores in Python using the CPLEX MIP solver.
-It can handle datasets with a huge number of samples.

-*Risk scores* are simple classification models to assess risk by adding, subtracting and multiplying a few small numbers.
+risk-slim is a Python package to build data-driven *risk scores*.
+These are simple classification models to assess risk by adding, subtracting and multiplying a few small numbers.

 ## Installation